Research

 Papers

-A^1-Brouwer degrees in Macaulay2, with Nikita Borisov, Thomas Brazelton, Frenly Espino, Thomas Hagedorn, Zhaobo Han, Jordy Lopez Garcia, Wern Juin Gabriel Ong, and Andrew R. Tawfeek, arXiv:2312.00106 [math.AG]
+A^1-Brouwer degrees in Macaulay2, with Nikita Borisov, Thomas Brazelton, Frenly Espino, Thomas Hagedorn, Zhaobo Han, Jordy Lopez Garcia, Wern Juin Gabriel Ong, and Andrew R. Tawfeek, J. Softw.
+Algebra Geom., to appear.

-We describe the Macaulay2 package "A1BrouwerDegrees" for computing local and global A^1-Brouwer degrees and studying symmetric bilinear forms over a field.
+We describe the Macaulay2 package A1BrouwerDegrees for computing local and global A^1-Brouwer degrees and studying symmetric bilinear forms over the complex numbers, the real numbers, the rational numbers, and finite fields of characteristic not equal to 2.

 Critical groups of arithmetical structures on star graphs and complete graphs, with Kassie Archer, Alexander Diaz-Lopez, and Darren Glass, Electron.
 J. Combin.
 31 (2024), no. 1, Paper No. 1.5.iv:2301.02114arXiv:2301.02114